Foster Care Adoption

 Basic Steps to Adopt:

-- Inquiry/Intake Application: If you are a resident of South Carolina, you may call, email or submit an inquiry from our website to learn about the adoption process or about a specific featured child.
-Once you are ready to complete an adoption intake application, contact the SC Heart Gallery to inform us.
-We will contact you by phone to gather basic information about you and your family then submit the completed application to Heartfelt Calling, a division of the SC Foster Parent Association.
+- Inquiry/Intake Application: If you are a resident of South Carolina, you may email or submit an inquiry from our website to learn about a specific featured child or about the adoption process.
+Once you are ready to complete an adoption intake application, the SC Heart Gallery will forward your information to Heartfelt Calling, a division of the SC Foster Parent Association.
+Heartfelt Calling is contracted by the SC Department of Social Services (SCDSS) to provide pre-service training to families who wish to foster or adopt.

 - Training: An adoption specialist from SCDSS will enroll you in two Saturday, eight-hour Foster/Adopt Parent training sessions through Heartfelt Calling, and will then schedule an additional four-hour adoption training.